antoniosignore/axon-game-3/README.md

 This is my first attempt to use Axon which I find an extremely interesting technology.

-Its main winning points is the approach that the devleloper needs to follow in order to arrive to a solution:
+Its main winning point is the approach that the developer needs to follow in order to arrive to a solution:

 The programmer must think in terms of the business model trying immediately to decide what is the Root Aggregate of the problem and then in Test First fashion MUST approach the problem in terms of Command that can be sent that